Real-world benefits of exploratory testing:

 About the Author

-Mush Honda is QA Director at KMS Technology, a provider of IT services across the software development lifecycle with offices in Atlanta, GA and Ho Chi Minh City, Vietnam.
-He was previously a tester at Ernst & Young, Nexidia, Colibrium Partners and Connecture.
-KMS services include application management, testing, support, professional services and staff augmentation.
+Mush Honda is the Quality Assurance Director at KMS Technology, a company dedicated to providing IT services throughout all stages of software development with offices in Atlanta, GA, and Ho Chi Minh City, Vietnam.
+He has previously been a tester at organizations such as Ernst & Young, Nexidia, Colibrium Partners, and Connecture.
+Among KMS services are application management, testing, support, professional services, and staff augmentation.